ifreqs/inkbunnies-giveaway/README.md

 ﻿# INK BUNNIES NFT Giveaway Toolkit

-A Node.js toolkit for working with the INK BUNNIES snapshot: classify holders, export tier data, and run raffles/contests tailored to the collection.
+A Node.js toolkit for the INK BUNNIES snapshot: classify holders, export tier data, and run raffles/contests tailored to the collection.

 ## Snapshot Inputs

 Place the snapshot JSON files in the project root:

-- `holders_summary_0-2221.json`
+- holders_summary_0-2221.json
-- `tokens_0-2221.json`
+- tokens_0-2221.json

 ## Excluded Address